Thaeimos/aws-terraform/README.md

 - The inspiration for the spot instances [comes from here](https://github.com/aws-samples/ecs-refarch-mixed-mode/blob/master/README.md).
 - For the user creation we used [this post](https://blog.gitguardian.com/managing-aws-iam-with-terraform-part-1/).
 - Dynamic subnets creation based on this [Stackoverflow post](https://stackoverflow.com/questions/63309824/for-each-availability-zone-within-an-aws-region/63310014#63310014).
-- We use code for the frontend application based on this [post](https://medium.com/avmconsulting-blog/how-to-deploy-a-dockerised-node-js-application-on-aws-ecs-with-terraform-3e6bceb48785).
+- We use code for the frontend and backend applications based on this [post](https://dev.to/eelayoubi/building-a-ha-aws-architecture-using-terraform-part-2-30gm)